shreyahukkerikar1538/AWS_S3_Cloudfront_Static_Website/README.md

 7.Click Create Bucket.

 # Enable Static Website Hosting
-Open your S3 bucket and go to the Properties tab.
+1.Open your S3 bucket and go to the Properties tab.
-Scroll to Static website hosting and click Edit.
+2.Scroll to Static website hosting and click Edit.
-Select Enable and set the Index document to index.html.
+3.Select Enable and set the Index document to index.html.
-Click Save Changes.
+4.Click Save Changes.